shivannis/xandr-docs-public/xandr-docs/articles/bidders/buying-microsoft-casual-games--windows-o-o-apps.md

 ## More questions?

-If you have further questions about buying this inventory, please contact your Xandr account representative.
+If you have further questions about buying this inventory, then contact your Xandr account representative.